hpc-carpentry/old-hpc-workflows/_episodes/03-wildcards.md

 ~~~
 {: .language-python}

-Alternatively, we can name our dependencies.
+Alternatively, we can name our dependencies:

 ~~~
 rule count_words_abyss: